core-wg/oscore/draft-ietf-core-object-security.md

 * Recipient Replay Window.
 The replay protection window for messages received.

-The 3-tuple (Sender ID, Partial IV) is called Transaction Identifier (Tid), and SHALL be unique for each Base Key.
-The Tid is used as a unique challenge in the COSE object of the protected CoAP request.
-The Tid is part of the Additional Authenticated Data (AAD, see {{sec-obj-cose}}) of the protected CoAP response message, which is how responses are bound to requests.

 ## Derivation of Security Context Parameters {#sec-context-est-section}

 This section describes how to derive the initial parameters in the security context, given a small set of input parameters.
 We also give indications on how applications should select the input parameters.